Jidanur/Discussion-Forum-app/i1_worksheet.md

 - Taking the data read from the JSON file and displaying them on the page.

+ With the base of the topic made, we were able to complete the feature of allowing a user to create a new topic.
+The user would simply go to the topic page, type the name of the topic they want to create, then click the create button which added the topic to the list.

+Here is the commit that added the ability to create topics: 5fc2f9a2

 Here are the links to the user stories and issues: